cabuelow/mang-qual-models/README.md

 ##### TODO

--   [ ] Consider removing slr and subsidence and other longterm threats from validation
 -   [ ] If going to exclude areas with loss from commodities and erosion, update drivers data with CB estimates

 #### Scripts